andreas-wagner-dev/object-oriented-learning-journey/blog/decorator-pattern-article-v3.md

 ## The Decorator Pattern: Business Logic as Code

-**Here's the radical idea:** what if our code structure looked exactly like the business process?
+Here is the radical idea: **What if our code structure looked exactly like our business process?**

-In a car rental business, a customer who rents or returns a car triggers the following steps:
+In a car rental business, a customer who rents or returns a car triggers a predictable chain of events:

 1. ✅ Validate the rental request
 2. 💾 Persist it to storage